lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > two finite sequences of updates from the same starting point, must
 > necessarily have a lub in the order.

-There are two key points here: first, that the way we have to handle the top element clutters things up a little, and second, that lub updates are something of a red herring.
-I think they're both good points.
+The reviewer makes two key points here: first, that the way we have to handle the top element clutters things up a little, and second, that lub updates are something of a red herring.
+These are both good points.

 > What I would therefore concretely suggest is to first move the